 CORE REQUIREMENTS

-The 33 credits of the Core Requirements are comprised of Introduction to Engineering, Computer Language, Fundamentals of Engineering Science, and Engineering Focus Area.
+Grades of C- or higher are required to apply for FA requirements; however, grades of D or higher are required for the Core Requirements, which include Introduction to Engineering, Computer Language, Fundamentals of Engineering Science, and the Engineering Focus Area.

 INTRODUCTION TO ENGINEERING